microsoft/dstoolkit-text2sql-and-imageprocessing/text_2_sql/README.md

 ![Comparison between a common Text2SQL approach and a Multi-Shot Text2SQL approach.](./images/OneShot%20SQL%20vs%20TwoShot%20SQL%20OpenAI.png "Multi Shot SQL Approach")

+To solve this, two different approaches can be used:
-Instead of inserting the entire database schema into the prompt, a brief description of the available entities is injected into the prompt.
+ - Injection of a brief description of the available entities is injected into the prompt.
 This limits the number of tokens used and avoids filling the prompt with confusing schema information.
+ - Indexing the entity definitions in a vector database, such as AI Search, and querying it retrieve the most relevant entities for the query.

+Both approaches limit the number of tokens used and avoids filling the prompt with confusing schema information.

 Using Auto-Function calling capabilities, the LLM is able to retrieve from the plugin the full schema information for the views / tables that it considers useful for answering the question.
 Once retrieved, the full SQL query can then be generated.
 The schemas for multiple views / tables can be retrieved to allow the LLM to perform joins and other complex queries.

 ## Provided Notebooks

+- `./rag_with_prompt_based_text_2_sql.ipynb` provides example of how to utilise the Prompt Based Text2SQL plugin to query the database.
-- `./rag_with_text_2_sql.ipynb` provides example of how to utilise the Text2SQL plugin to query the database.
+- `./rag_with_vector_based_text_2_sql.ipynb` provides example of how to utilise the Vector Based Text2SQL plugin to query the database.
-- `./rag_with_ai_searchandtext_2_sql.ipynb` provides an example of how to use the Text2SQL and an AISearch plugin in parallel to automatically retrieve data from the most relevant source to answer the query.
+- `./rag_with_ai_search_and_text_2_sql.ipynb` provides an example of how to use the Text2SQL and an AISearch plugin in parallel to automatically retrieve data from the most relevant source to answer the query.
     - This setup is useful for a production application as the SQL Database is unlikely to be able to answer all the questions a user may ask.

-## SQL Plugin
+## Data Dictionary

-`./plugins/sql_plugin` contains all the relevant Semantic Kernel code for the plugin.

 ### entities.json